kamyargerami/Rahavard365-Market-Map-Reader/README.md

-# Rahavard365.com Market Map Reader - Iran Stock Live Price
+# Iran Stock Live Price

+## Rahavard365.com Market Map Reader

 This project stores the Iran stock market prices in csv file by date and time.